deepset-ai/haystack/docs/_src/api/api/pipelines.md

     |
     |    pipelines:    # multiple Pipelines can be defined using the components from above
     |    - name: my_query_pipeline    # a simple extractive-qa Pipeline
+    |      type: RayPipeline
     |      nodes:
     |      - name: MyESRetriever
     |        inputs: [Query]
+    |        replicas: 2    # number of replicas to create on the Ray cluster
     |      - name: MyReader
     |        inputs: [MyESRetriever]
     ```